Autumn Budget 2017 – The Highlights

 The Personal Savings allowance of £1,000 for basic rate taxpayers commenced on 6th April 2016 for bank interest received.
 The banks will stop deducting tax on interest received from this date.
 The income is still declarable on tax returned with the balance over £1,000 being taxed accordingly.

 From April 2017, a £1,000 allowance will be available for property and trading income whereby any income up to £1,000 will be tax free.
 For those with property or trading income over £1,000, you can either choose to deduct the relevant expenses of the £1,000 allowance to offset against the profit.

 If you have savings income, the Savings Rate band of £5,000 remains and as long as you income is below £16,000 (2016/17) and £16,500 (2017/18) then this income will be tax free.

 From 6th April 2016, dividend income was taxed in a new way.
 The rates of taxation are as follows:-

 National Insurance Contributions (NIC)

 From April 2018, Class 2 National Insurance will be abolished.
-Class 4 National Insurance will be reformed to include an entitlement to State Pension and this is likely to change in 2020.
+Class 4 National Insurance will be reformed to include an entitlement to State Pension.

 VAT Registration Threshold